git-keeper/git-keeper/docs/reference.md

 `submissions`.
 Each of these contains one subdirectory for each student, named as `last_first_username`.
 In the reports directory, each student's subdirectory contains one text file for each submission, containing the test results that the student received by email.
+If the student has not submitted anything for the assignment, their reports directory will contain the empty file `no_submission`.

 The reports directory is a clone of a Git repository from the server.
 In the submissions directory, each student's subdirectory is a clone of the student's submission repository.

 Performing the same fetch command multiple times will not do anything if nothing has changed since the last fetch, or will pull in updated items if a student has submitted since the last fetch.

-Here is an example structure for feched data in an assignment named `hello_world` for a class with 2 students that have each submitted once:
+Below is an example structure for feched data in an assignment named `hello_world` for a class with 2 students.
+One of the students has submitted once, and the other has yet to submit.
+Note that the student who has not submitted still has a subdirectory within `submissions`, but it will contain the same `hello_world.py` as the `base_code` directory.

 ```no-highlight
 hello_world